MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iocreatenotificationevent.md

 ### -param EventHandle [out]

 Pointer to a location in which to return a handle for the event object.
-In Windows Server 2003 and later versions of Windows, the returned handle is a <a href="wdkgloss.k#wdkgloss.kernel_handle#wdkgloss.kernel_handle"><i>kernel handle</i></a>.
+In Windows Server 2003 and later versions of Windows, the returned handle is a <a href="https://msdn.microsoft.com/4015d7bd-48f6-489b-a0e5-eca83758c5bb">kernel handle</a>.

 ## -returns

 <b>IoCreateNotificationEvent</b> returns a pointer to the created or opened event object or <b>NULL</b> if the event object could not be created or opened.

 ## -remarks

 <b>IoCreateNotificationEvent</b> creates and opens the event object if it does not already exist. <b>IoCreateNotificationEvent</b> sets the state of a new notification event to Signaled.
 If the event object already exists, <b>IoCreateNotificationEvent</b> just opens the event object.

 When a notification event is set to the Signaled state it remains in that state until it is explicitly cleared.